NAT and Routing

 Routing requires a more advanced configuration than NAT.
 You can enable it for use cases where you need two-way traffic between your private network behind Access Server and connected clients.

 With routing, there's no address translation.
 Access Server forwards VPN client traffic from the VPN client subnet to the target private network as-is.
 The target network must then know where to reach the VPN client subnet.
-This requires adding a static route in the target private network's default gateway or in the targeted server's operating system.
+This requires adding a static route in the target private network's default gateway or the targeted server's operating system.

 The static route points to Access Server's private IP address in the private network, and traffic can then go in two directions, initiated from either side.